Tips for successfully growing tomatoes in the Airgarden

 Tomatoes love some heat and direct sunlight, however when temperatures are above 30c and don’t fall below 24c, it can turn pollen sterile.
 If you’re in a hot part of Australia, provide your tomatoes with some artificial shade (a beach umbrella is a great option).

 There are so many varieties of tomatoes to suit your climate and growing conditions.
 Bunnings has a great guide here.

 Get the humidity right

-Too much humidity can clog the pollen, which causes it not to pollinate.
+Too much humidity can clog the pollen, which causes it plants to pollinate.
 Conversely, in dry areas with low humidity, pollen can dry out, become brittle and fall off the stigma all together.
-Mist your tomato plants with a spray bottle each morning and afternoon to help avoid this happening.
+To prevent this from happening, mist your tomato plants with a spray bottle every day.

 If you are time poor and would like something more suited to an Airgarden, then choosing a determinate variety is the way to go.